olmesm/ohmybuck/content/blog/2023-01-16-16-15-eslint-monorepo-vscode/index.md

 The fix is actually a vscode issue.

-Make a new file in the root `.vscode/settings.json`
+Make a new file in the root `.vscode/settings.json` abnd follow up with "Command palette" > "Restart Extension Host"

 ```json
 {